awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Hive
   + Backported [HIVE\-16686](https://issues.apache.org/jira/browse/HIVE-16686)\.
 + Glue with Spark and Hive
   + In EMR 5\.20\.0 or later, parallel partition pruning is enabled automatically for Spark and Hive when AWS Glue Data Catalog is used as the metastore\.
 This change significantly reduces query planning time by executing multiple requests in parallel to retrieve partitions\.
 The total number of segments that can be executed concurrently range between 1 and 10\.
 The default value is 5, which is a recommended setting\.
 You can change it by specifying the property `aws.glue.partition.num.segments` in `hive-site` configuration classification\.
 If throttling occurs, you can turn off the feature by changing the value to 1\.
-For more information, see [AWS Glue Segment Structure](http://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-partitions.html#aws-glue-api-catalog-partitions-Segment)\.
+For more information, see [AWS Glue Segment Structure](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-partitions.html#aws-glue-api-catalog-partitions-Segment)\.

 **Known Issues**
++ Hue \(Fixed in Amazon EMR release version 5\.24\.0\)
+  + Hue running on Amazon EMR does not support Solr\.
+Beginning with Amazon EMR release version 5\.20\.0, a misconfiguration issue causes Solr to be enabled and a harmless error message to appear similar to the following:

+    `Solr server could not be contacted properly: HTTPConnectionPool('host=ip-xx-xx-xx-xx.ec2.internal', port=1978): Max retries exceeded with url: /solr/admin/info/system?user.name=hue&doAs=administrator&wt=json (Caused by NewConnectionError(': Failed to establish a new connection: [Errno 111] Connection refused',))`

+    **To prevent the Solr error message from appearing:**

+    1. Connect to the master node command line using SSH\.

+    1. Use a text editor to open the `hue.ini` file\.
+For example:

+       `sudo vim /etc/hue/conf/hue.ini`

+    1. Search for the term "appblacklist" and modify the line to the following:

+       ```
+       appblacklist = search
+       ```

+    1. Save your changes and restart Hue as shown in the following example:

+       ```
+       sudo stop hue; sudo start hue
+       ```
 + Tez
   + This issue was fixed in Amazon EMR 5\.22\.0\.